-Dr. Osborn is a Past-President of the Council on Undergraduate Research (CUR), a national professional organization of over 13,000 individual and 700 institutional members representing all disciplines and over 900 colleges and universities of all types.
-Additionally, he served as a principal investigator of CUR’s National Science Foundation-funded national projects providing comprehensive support for faculty, institutions, state systems and consortia.
-He also currently serves as an Associate Editor for the American Journal of Botany and serves on the External Advisory Board of the State of Oklahoma’s IDeA Network of Biomedical Research Excellence Program, funded by the National Institutes of Health (NIH).
-Osborn served two consecutive terms as Program Director and member of the Executive Board of the Botanical Society of America.
-As the Botanical Society of America’s Program Director, he coordinated and planned the scientific and educational program at the annual ‘Botany’ conference, which draws over 1,000 registrants each year.
-He has also served on the Peer Review Committees for the Council for International Exchange of Scholars–Fulbright Senior Scholar Program and for the American Association for the Advancement of Science (AAAS)–Research Competitiveness Program.
-He is a Past-President of the Kirksville Chapter of Sigma Xi and the ‘Faculty for the 21st Century’ program of Project Kaleidoscope (PKAL), a national alliance focused on strengthening the nation’s undergraduate science and mathematics community.
+Dr. Osborn is a past-president of the Council on Undergraduate Research (CUR), a national organization of over 13,000 individual and 750 institutional members representing all disciplines and over 1,000 colleges and universities of all types.
+Dr. Osborn has served as a principal investigator on CUR’s National Science Foundation-funded national projects providing comprehensive support for faculty, institutions, state systems and consortia, as an associate editor for the American Journal of Botany, and as a member of the External Advisory Board of the State of Oklahoma’s National Institutes of Health (NIH) IDeA Network of Biomedical Research Excellence Program.
+Dr. Osborn has served as program director and member of the Executive Board of the Botanical Society of America, where he coordinated and planned the scientific and educational program at the annual “Botany” conference, which draws over 1,000 registrants each year.
+He has also served on the peer review committees for the Council for International Exchange of Scholars–Fulbright Senior Scholar Program and for the American Association for the Advancement of Science (AAAS)–Research Competitiveness Program.